 We use cookies to optimize experience and functionality.
-Learn moreContinue
+Learn more about cookie policy

-How to create B2B buyer personas
+How to Create B2B Buyer Personas

 Buyer personas are necessary to identify target customers and to increase the return-on-investment (ROI) of your marketing campaigns.
 But the purchase and decision-making processes are not the same for all kinds of products/services and buyers.